 - We recommend that you check the privacy and security policies and procedures of each and every website that you visit including those of our commercial partners, some of which may be branded in Brentford colours or with the Brentford logo.

-- The Brentford websites include certain chat rooms, forums, message boards, and/or news groups (including, but without limitation, the Bees Wall) on which you can post information.
+- The Brentford websites include certain chat rooms, forums, message boards, and/or news groups on which you can post information.
 Any information that you chose to post in these areas becomes public information and you should always be careful when deciding to disclose your personal details as part of that information.

 - Do not use your access to the Brentford websites to spam, abuse or harass other users (including staff) or otherwise breach our Terms & Conditions of use governing the use of Brentford websites.